coste-v/kubernetes_infra_tutorial/Part1.md

 ### Namespace

 To start our tutorial, we are going to create a namespace in our single node cluster.
 A namespace is an isolated space in the cluster.
-We'll experiment in the namespace, and once done, we can delete it with all its ressources, leaving our cluster clean.
+We'll experiment in the namespace, and once done, we can delete it with all its resources, leaving our cluster clean.

-To create a namepsace, we are going to run the following command :
+To create a namespace, we are going to run the following command :

 ```bash
 kubectl apply -f kubernetes_files/part1/0_namespace_tutorial.yml